 There is no doubt that many especially the Oppositions are taking the stand of waiting and see whether the abolishment of ISA will actually take.
 At this point, there are many uncertainties.

 What is the form of the new laws that is going to replace ISA?
-Will it end up as another “new wine in old bottle”?
-And the Home Minister have ruled out the immediate release of ISA detainees until the new law comes in force.
-That means these detainees will remained locked up in Kamunting with an uncertain future.
-And why the PM did not call for emergency sitting of the Parliament for the abolishment of ISA and amendments of other restrictive laws to be tabled and approved?
+Will it end up as another “new wine in an old bottle”?
+And the Home Minister has ruled out the immediate release of ISA detainees until the new law comes in force.
+That means these detainees will remain locked up in Kamunting with an uncertain future.
+And why the PM did not call for an emergency sitting of the Parliament for the abolishment of ISA and amendments of other restrictive laws to be tabled and approved?

-Najib have been talking about transformation, high-income nation and of course, the role of 1Malaysia in his administration.
-No doubt there have some success in this but implementation of it have somehow tainted by inter-party politics and anti-Opposition political driven motives, driven by people who put the politics ahead of the country.
+Najib has been talking about transformation, high-income nation and of course, the role of 1Malaysia in his administration.
+No doubt there has some success in this but the implementation of it have somehow tainted by inter-party politics and anti-Opposition political driven motives, driven by people who put the politics ahead of the country.

-Najib have spoken but whether things spoken will translate to actual action, we need to wait and see.
-Najib is moving in the right direction and he need to keep up the momentum to ensure his promise cascades down his administration and political circle, otherwise it will end up as another election gimmick.
+Najib has spoken but whether things spoken will translate to actual action, we need to wait and see.
+Najib is moving in the right direction and he needs to keep up the momentum to ensure his promise cascades down his administration and political circle, otherwise, it will end up as another election gimmick.

 Peanuts, Not Sweeping Reforms

 We are sorry that this post was not useful for you!